Welcome! In this home gym guide we’re taking an in-depth review of the best vibration plates you can buy online in the UK in 2023.

-The 5 best vibration plates for your home gym in 2021
+UK’s best vibration plates for your home gym in 2023

-Possibly the single best-selling vibration plate in the UK, the Bluefin 4D does everything you need it to do, as well as packing in a whole lot of smart tech that makes it better than almost every other option out there.
+Possibly the single best vibration plate you can get for your money, the Bluefin 4D does everything you need it to do.
+It also packs in a whole lot of smart tech that makes it better than almost every other option out there.

 First off, it has three separate silent drive motors that are responsible for three different types of movement; standard vibration, oscillation, and micro-vibrations.
 All of these can be used separately or added together for a complete, powerful package.